 In our Western culture, independence is highly valued.
 As new mothers we can look around and assume that everyone else is coping well with their new baby, so we think that we need to be doing it all alone too.
 Asking for help tends to be seen as “weak”, and that you’re not coping.
 What we often don’t take into consideration is that every baby is different, and every mother will have a different support structure in place.

-The thing is, I could have, had I been more mindful during pregnancy of my need to prepare for my postpartum (including being ok with asking for help) and proactive in making it happen.
-In the absence of a mother or mother-in-law and with the majority of my family interstate or overseas, I just needed to get more creative about what this support was going to look like.
+The thing is, I could been more supported had I been more mindful during pregnancy of my need to prepare for my postpartum (including being ok with asking for help) and proactive in making it happen.
+In the absence of a mother or mother-in-law and with the majority of my family interstate or overseas, I could have been more creative about what this support was going to look like.
 But unfortunately I didn’t learn from my past mistakes, and just as I was clueless during my first pregnancy about how my life was going to change with a newborn, I seemed to be equally clueless during my second pregnancy about how hard bringing a sibling into my 23 month old’s world would be!
-Or I was probably just too busy working too much, moving house, breaking my foot and dealing with my son’s newfound love of late night partying, that I didn’t have the energy to even think about it.
+(Or I was probably just too busy working too much, moving house, breaking my foot and dealing with my son’s newfound love of late night partying, that I didn’t have the energy to even think about it).
 I was utterly exhausted already and the baby hadn’t even arrived – putting a plan in place for my postpartum was not something that even made it onto my ‘to do’ list!

 Over time I have become better at asking for help, but it still feels awkward, uncomfortable and incredibly vulnerable.
 But what I’ve since discovered, is this can be a good thing, as vulnerability leads to connection.
-When I first heard this concept from Brene Brown I stopped in my tracks.
-Yes!
-It can feel hard, but when you open up to someone about the fact that you’re struggling, it can often lead to a deeper connection with that person who then feels safe to open up to you too.
+First hearing this concept from Brene Brown was such an ‘aha’ moment.
+Yes, it can feel hard, but when you open up to someone about the fact that you’re struggling, it can often lead to a deeper connection with that person who then feels safe to open up to you too.
 This can also lead to deeper compassion, listening and understanding shown to you.
 And when you feel heard and understood, it can make it easier to reach out for help.

 Getting comfortable with asking for help can have a really profound impact on your postpartum experience.
-Being vulnerable in this way can also lead to deeper connections and a stronger sense of community so you’ve got nothing to lose!
-See my next blog on Asking for help for some practical tips on how to go about this :-)
+Being vulnerable in this way can also lead to deeper connections and a stronger sense of community, so what have you got to lose?!
+See my next blog on Asking for help for some practical tips on how to go about this.